SHARE is the Sheridan Hollow Alliance for Renewable Energy.

-Success of the SHARE mission would mean bringing environmental justice to the local community and putting the state on a better track towards its greenhouse gas emission reduction goals (with the Sheridan Hollow project as a shining example of what urgently needs to be done throughout the state).
+Success of the SHARE mission will mean bringing environmental justice to the local community and putting the state on a better track towards its greenhouse gas emission reduction goals (with the Sheridan Hollow project as a shining example of what urgently needs to be done throughout the state).
 SHARE’s more immediate goal is to persuade the state to issue an open request for proposals for a renewable energy solution.
 A side benefit is establishing useful relationships with state legislators and agency officials, local government officials, and community leaders.

-A press conference was held by the Skidmore College students who adopted the Sheridan Hollow power plant issue as their focus, on Tuesday, April 23 at the Capitol.
+- A press conference was held by the Skidmore College students who adopted the Sheridan Hollow power plant issue as their focus, on Tuesday, April 23 at the Capitol.
 The students delivered a petition with more than 1,200 signatures urging the governor to stop the state’s power plant plan and seek renewable energy solutions instead.

 - SHARE participated in an Environmental and Climate Justice forum➡ on April 13.